GameMaker/PhoneGap-Performance-Test--PGPT-/README.md

 * about 200-250 FPS (reasonable, since we're doing almost nothing)
 * Generally smooth movement - but NOT as smooth as native.
 * Framerate fluctuations as wild as 15FPS - 1000FPS

+##### My God, it's full of stars...

+Ok, so now it's time to turn up the heat.
+Next I implemented a Parallaxing Starfield test, which builds on the Basic Starfield test, above, which was essentially inconclusive as it failed to stress the machine enough to elicit a framerate drop.
+(Also, of course, it's barely a copmlete test.
+But we start somewhere...)

+The Parallaxing starfield test adds a suite of items to the UI, that allow the user to control the number of parallaxing stars that are drawn over the moving background.

+The user can add or remove 1, 10, or 100 stars at a time.

+Also, there is a new "use Opacity" toggle button.
+When off, all stars are drawn at 100% opacity.
+If on, stars become more translucent the further they are from the camera.
+I wanted to use this to test the effect of opacity on framerate.

+Finally, I was concerned about the cost of scaling, so there is a similar "use scaling" toggle button that draws all stars at the same size (off) or scales them down if further away (on);